j7168908jx/j7168908jx.github.io/_posts/2023-09-21-summary-quant-interview-questions.md

 ### from AMC10

-- Jason rolls three fair standard six-sided dice.Then he looks at the rolls and chooses a subsetof the dice (possibly empty, possibly all threedice) to reroll.
-After rerolling, he wins if and only ifthe sum of the numbers face up on the three diceis exactly 7.
-Jason always plays to optimize hischances of winning.
-What is the probability thathe chooses to reroll exactly two of the dice?
+- Jason rolls three fair standard six-sided dice.Then he looks at the rolls and chooses a subsetof the dice (possibly empty, possibly all three dice) to reroll.
+After rerolling, he wins if and only if the sum of the numbers face up on the three diceis exactly 7.
+Jason always plays to optimize his chances of winning.
+What is the probability that he chooses to reroll exactly two of the dice?

 ## From StackOverflow (StackExchange)